Skip to main content

 The Myth of the "Creative Child"

-We regularly hear parents say "my child isn't the creative type."
-But creativity is not a fixed trait.
 Every child is creative — some just have not had the right environment to express it.
+At Art by Ancourage, instructors regularly hear parents say "my child isn't the creative type," but creativity is not a fixed trait.
 The children labelled "not artistic" have usually received early criticism that shut down their experimentation.
 With the right support, they rediscover creative confidence.
-We have never met a child who could not make art — only children who believed they could not.
+In years of teaching, Art by Ancourage has never met a child who could not make art — only children who believed they could not.

-A P5 boy came to us convinced he "couldn't do art."
+A P5 boy came to Art by Ancourage convinced he "couldn't do art."
 His previous art experiences had been criticised, and he had internalised the belief.
-We started with abstract techniques — no "right" way to do them.
+The instructors started with abstract techniques — no "right" way to do them.
 Within months, he was creating work he actually felt proud of.
 His belief system changed, not his inherent ability.

 How Does Art Help Academic Performance?

-Art develops the prefrontal cortex — the brain region responsible for planning, focus, and decision-making.
-Regular art practice strengthens neural pathways used in all learning.
-Children who create art also develop stronger visual-spatial reasoning, which benefits mathematics, science, and reading comprehension.
+Art exercises the cognitive skills used in planning, focus, and decision-making.
+Regular art practice strengthens attention, persistence, and creative problem-solving.
+Children who create art also develop stronger visual-spatial reasoning, which supports mathematics, science, and reading comprehension.

 Specific academic connections:

-We see this regularly.
-Students in our art programmes frequently report improved grades in other subjects.
+Art by Ancourage sees this regularly.
+Students in art programmes frequently report improved grades in other subjects.
 Not because art is magic, but because the habits carry across: patience, attention to detail, willingness to revise, and comfort with uncertainty.

 DSA Through Art: An Alternative Pathway

-For students with genuine artistic passion, there is another route to top secondary schools.
-Direct School Admission (DSA) through art opens doors at SOTA, NUS High, and various IP schools.
+Direct School Admission (DSA) through art opens doors at SOTA, ACS(I), and various IP schools for students with genuine artistic passion.
 These schools accept students with strong art portfolios, which can reduce PSLE pressure while letting children pursue their strengths.

 DSA art requirements typically include:

-- A portfolio of 8-12 works showing range and development
+• A portfolio of artworks (number varies by school) showing range and development

 Important caveat: DSA should suit the child, not satisfy parental ambition.
 Some children truly thrive in art-focused schools.
 Others would be miserable.
-We help families make honest assessments before committing to the DSA path.
+Art by Ancourage helps families make honest assessments before committing to the DSA path.

 When Should Children Start Art Classes?